thecashmoney/chunkychunkchunkchunkchonkydinosaurs/README.md

 CrASHBoot consists of three main components:

-1. Bootloader: Manages firmware updates and ensures only authorized firmware is installed.
+1. Bootloader: Manages firmware updates and ensures that only authorized firmware is installed.
+The bootloader plays a crucial role in system security by validating firmware integrity and authenticity before allowing it to execute.
-2. Tools: Scripts for building the bootloader, protecting the firmware, and updating the firmware.
+2. Tools: A set of scripts for building the bootloader, protecting the firmware, and securely transmitting the firmware to the bootloader.
+3. Security and Cryptography: CrASHBoot employs AES-GCM (Advanced Encryption Standard in Galois/Counter Mode) to encrypt firmware data and ensure its confidentiality, authenticity, and integrity.
+  - Confidentiality: AES-GCM provides confidentiality by encrypting the firmware data.
+The encrypted data is unintelligible to unauthorized parties, ensuring that sensitive information is protected from exposure.
+  - Authenticity and Integrity: AES-GCM generates an authentication tag alongside the encrypted data.
+This tag is a unique cryptographic value computed over both the ciphertext and additional associated data.
+It ensures that the data has not been tampered with and confirms its origin.
+During decryption, the tag is verified, and if it doesn’t match, the data is rejected.
+Additional authentication data is added to each frame, which is the frame number, so that if a frame is not exactly in the right place, the data will not be successfully decrypted.
+  - Key Management: To protect the encryption keys, CrASHBoot securely stores them on the factory side and embeds them within the bootloader binary.
+This design ensures that the keys are not accessible to unauthorized users or exposed during firmware updates.
+The keys are never stored in plaintext and are carefully managed to prevent leakage or compromise, ensuring that the encryption process remains secure throughout the device's lifecycle.

 ## How to Use